Initial energy density of p+p collisions at the LHC: Acknowledgments

-{\it Acknowledgments.} The authors thank the important discussions to Simone Giani, Paolo Guibellino, Federico Antinori, Michael Tannenbaum, Péter Lévai, Sandra S. Padula and Endel Lippmaa.
-We acknowledge the support of the OTKA grant 101438.
-T. Cs. gratefully acknowledges partial support from the Ch.
-Simonyi Foundation.
+The authors thank the important discussions to Simone Giani, Paolo Guibellino, Federico Antinori, Michael Tannenbaum, Péter Lévai, Sandra S. Padula and the late Endel Lippmaa.
+We acknowledge the support of the OTKA grant NK101438 and the NKFIH grant FK123842.
+T. Cs. gratefully acknowledges partial support from EFOP 3.6.1.
+M. Cs. was supported by the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences, and the \'UNKP-17-4 New National Excellence Program of the Hungarian Ministry of Human Capacities.